Papers may be submitted in any of the following categories:

 - New Members Division: Active and Retired AALL members who have been members of AALL for fewer than five years.

-traditional scholarly article, and appropriate for publication in AALL
+traditional scholarly article and may be appropriate for publication in

 If the Committee believes that a paper is more appropriately placed in a division other than the one originally selected by the entrant, it reserves the right, with the entrant's permission, to place it in a different category.